kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 11. Stabilize the test case before dockerized the app.
 Revert back the changes back to a successful build.

+12. Install Docker binaries on the jenkins server.
+(Workshop2)
-12. Set up the pre-build step in your Jenkins configuration to push the project's image to DockerHub.
+13. Set up the pre-build step in your Jenkins configuration to push the project's image to DockerHub.
 Use your DockerHub username as the prefix for the image tag, and provide DockerHub credentials.
 If you face permission issues, ensure that the Jenkins Unix user has the necessary Docker permissions.
 Additionally, perform a Docker login on the terminal switching to jenkins username before pushing the image to Docker Hub.

 ```
 $ sudo usermod -aG docker jenkins